Elle-M/relational_rails/README.md

 [Turing School](https://turing.edu/) is an industry leading, online computer programming school, focused solely on helping students launch fulfilling careers in technology.

-In week 1 of Mod 2 the first solo project assignment is a multiday solo project named named Relational Rails.
+In week 1 of Mod 2 the first solo project assignment is a multiday solo project named Relational Rails.
 Listed below are our specifications and outcomes of the project.

 ## Learning Goals